 Which would be more effective at building a closer relationship with your customer?

 Of course, that’s a rhetorical question.
 The mountain scene would leave the customer feeling like the handwritten note was written to them personally.

 We realize not every customer will purchase a single item, so what we’re getting at here is the power of customization.
-A generic, boring card front is not going to be displayed and you want them to display the card so people ask about it.
+A generic, boring card front will not be displayed and you want them to display the card, so people ask about it.
 Free marketing, remember?
 The best handwritten notes services have graphics teams on-hand to personalize your notes.